kudashevs/laravel-share-buttons/README.md

 ## Usage

-The package is really easy and convenient to use.
-Just to prove it, let's take a look at a short usage example.
+This package is highly customizable and easy to use.
+Let's take a look at a short usage example.
 ```php
 ShareButtons::page('https://site.com', 'Page title', [
         'title' => 'Page title',